-I love eating anything pumpkin.
-The last two months I have been going a bit crazy with using it in everything from breakfast oatmeal to stirring it into a big bowl of mac and cheese.
-This recipe for Creamy No-Cook Pumpkin Mousse came about one evening when I needed something to feed my sweet tooth.
-With not many options I turned to a recipe that I make often in the summer my no-bake strawberry cheesecakes.
-I always have a stash of pumpkin in the cupboard and decided to make it seasonal delicious for autumn.
+I love anything pumpkin.
+The past two months I have been going a bit crazy with using it in everything from breakfast oatmeal to stirring it into a big bowl of mac and cheese.
+This recipe for Creamy No Cook Pumpkin Mousse came about one evening when I needed something to feed my sweet tooth.
+With not many options I turned to a recipe that I make in the summer my no-bake strawberry cheesecakes.
+I always have a stash of pumpkin in the cupboard and decided to take that recipe and making it taste like autumn.

 ** serves 4

 - 1/2 cup mascarpone cheese, room temperature (or you can omit and double up the cream cheese)